Newport County Club Profile

 Advance tickets for the 2018-19 trip are available from the Huish Park Ticket Office.
 Tickets are for seated accommodation and are priced as follows:

 Students must hold a valid NUS Card or equivalent date-recorded/photographic proof of education.
-The offer for the Under-6s is only valid if they are accompanied by a full paying Adult or Senior.
+The offer for the Under-6s is only valid if they are accompanied by a full paying Adult.